LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 Components, models, actions, and utility functions for LabKey applications and pages.

 ### version 2.373.5
-*Released*: 11 October 2023
+*Released*: 12 October 2023
-* Issue 48377: Account for read only cells when pasting EditableGrid
+* Issue 48377: Account for read only cells when pasting in EditableGrid

 ### version 2.373.4
 *Released*: 2 October 2023